Firestark/project/docs/topics/business logic/agreements.md

 }
 ```

-> Example 1

-Example 1 models a todo and describes all the data that belongs to a todo.
-As an example for business logic it crops the string to a max of 30 characters.
+> This example models a todo and describes all the data that belongs to a todo.
+As example business logic it crops the string to a max length of 30 characters.